C4rl00ss/Implicit-and-explicit-parallelism/README.md

 1. Copy the "ProgramRun.pbs" file and the "Best_implicit_and_explicit_combinations.c" file to the cluster.
 2. Open the PBS file and modify the line indicating the location of the C file to be compiled (comments in the PBS file guide this operation).
 3. Save the PBS file.
-4. Use the "export OMP_NUM_THREADS=N" command into the bash to set the number of threads you want to use to perform the functions implemented with omp parallel
 5. Finally, submit the PBS file using the directive `qsub ProgramRun.pbs` in the cluster's bash terminal, and the file will be processed.

 ### How to execute the main code in a interactive session